 English language learners often enter school with little to no exposure to the English language and struggle in U.S. classrooms, especially in subjects that are readingdependent.
 This group is projected to account for an increasing proportion of enrollments in SREB states in the immediate future.
 In 2017, these fourth graders in SREB states outperformed their national peers in reading by a fraction of a percentage point at both the Basic and Proficient levels.
 Significant achievement gaps persist between them and their classmates.
 In reading, this gap in SREB states widened slightly from 2013 to 2017 at both the Basic and Proficient levels.
 In math, the gap between English language learners and their classmates in the region grew by 4 percentage points at the Basic level and was largely unchanged at Proficient.

 4th Grade NAEP Reading Gap

-Percentage Scoring At or Above Proficient in Georgia
+Percentage Scoring At or Above Proficient in Kentucky

-In math, the gap widened by 1 percentage point, to 31 points in 2017.
-The percentage for each group decreased over the period.
+In math, the gap widened by 6 percentage points, to 29 points in 2017.
+The percentage for each